rpuig2001/CDM/README.md

 - Column EOBT: It gets the EOBT set by the pilot in the flightplan.
   - Color defined as ``color8``.

-- Column TOBT: We can not simulate it, so it gets the EOBT and the colors is green.
+- Column TOBT: If EventMode is disabled, We can not simulate it, so it gets the EOBT and the colors is green.
+Otherwise TOBT will be functional and will calculate TSAT and TTOT from the TOBT time.
+To delete it simple edit the time and press enter deleting the content.
   - ![#8fd894](https://via.placeholder.com/15/8fd894/000000?text=+) `LIGHT GREEN` or defined ``color2``: From EOBT-35 to EOBT-5.
   - ![#00c000](https://via.placeholder.com/15/00c000/000000?text=+) `DARK GREEN`  or defined ``color1``: After EOBT-5.